Blog

 Flywheel mechanics

-1. Institutional transactions create demand for $RLS, as fees are paid directly in $RLS or converted from $USDr
+1. Institutional and user transactions create demand for RLS, as transaction fees must be settled in RLS

-2. $RLS is therefore purchased on the open market to settle these fees
+2. RLS is therefore purchased on the open market to settle transaction fees

-4. More usage → more staking → more demand - reinforcing the cycle
+5. More usage → more staking → more demand - reinforcing the cycle.

 Private transaction visibility: Proof of Usage (PoU)